Harlem River Houses: Design

 Each building in the complex is four or five stories tall and is set around landscaped open areas which include lawns, wide walkways, and recreation areas; around two-thirds of the project's land is open space.
 Those buildings with an additional story are built on a lower level, giving all buildings the same overall height.
 They are built from red brick, and have very little trim.

 The project is divided into three groups of buildings, two of which are west of Adam Clayton Powell Jr. Boulevard (Seventh Avenue), and one of which lies east of the avenue and west of the Harlem River Drive.
 All lie between West 151st and 153rd Streets.
 The two western groups are each arranged around a large plaza, while the eastern group is more linear.
 The formal layout is "reminiscent of a European park."

 The 9-acre Harlem River Houses are said to be the most successful public housing in New York City.
 The architects designed modern, spacious buildings which, according to architecture critic Lewis Mumford, provided:"the equipment for decent living that every modern neighborhood needs: sunlight, air, safety, play space, meeting space, and living space.
 The families in the Harlem Houses have higher standards of housing, measured in tangible benefits, than most of those on Park Avenue."

 Another contemporary critic said of the complex:

-"The whole, in detailing, looks tired – as if the creative drive and the creator's pleasure, which had sailed so triumphantly through the period of general planning and design, had suddently failed when it came to the last, completing touches.
+"The whole, in detailing, looks tired – as if the creative drive and the creator's pleasure, which had sailed so triumphantly through the period of general planning and design, had suddenly failed when it came to the last, completing touches.
 Harlem River Houses is so generally beautiful that one longs for it to be perfect.
-What might have been great architecture is merely - very good."Artist Richmond Barthé's had a public commission from the New York City's Federal Art Project for a 80-foot bas-relief in cast stone, (1939), created for the embellishment of the Harlem River Houses complex, but upon completion, his work was installed at the Kingsborough Houses in Brooklyn.
+What might have been great architecture is merely - very good."Artist Richmond Barthé's had a public commission from the New York City's Federal Art Project for an 80-foot bas-relief in cast stone, (1939), created for the embellishment of the Harlem River Houses complex, but upon completion, his work was installed at the Kingsborough Houses in Brooklyn.